 Step 1 – APPLY FOR ADMISSIONAPPLY NOW

-All new students must submit an admissions application along with a one-time, non-refundable $20 application fee.
+All new students must submit an admissions application.
 To complete your admissions application, please submit the following:

 Provide proof of high school completion.
 This may be either a high school transcript, diploma or GED.

 Provide proof of immunization for measles, mumps, rubella, and varicella.
 You may download the immunization requirement form.

 Step 2 – APPLY FOR FINANCIAL AID

 All new students are encouraged to apply for financial aid.
 Capital Community College provides a variety of financial aid programs in the form of scholarships, grants, loans and jobs to eligible students.
 The amount and type of aid received is dependent upon the student’s financial need as well as annual federal and state allocations.

 To assure that all new students are adequately prepared for college-level courses, basic skills placement tests must be taken prior to registration.
 Students whose native language is other than English must take an ESL (English-as-a-Second Language) test.
 The results of these tests are used by the college staff to place students into appropriate courses.

 Click for more information about Placement Testing schedules.

 Step 4 – ACTIVATE YOUR STUDENT EMAIL AND TECHNOLOGY ACCOUNTS